noir-lang/acvm-docs/docs/brillig/02_opcode_listing.md

 - ## ForeignCall

 This opcode is used to get data from an external source.
 It works similarly to a low-level syscall in C-like programming architectures, interfacing with the outer system in a way that interrupts the program and updates its memory or registers.
-From the semantics of execution, and especially proving, it is as if we had an input that we stored that was simply copied when we hit the foreign call.
+From the semantics of execution and proving, it is as if we had an input that we stored that was simply copied when we hit the foreign call.
+A simulation pass may indeed store these results, and a later prover simply would consider the opcode as a copy of these results to memory or registers.

 ForeignCall is used whenever the outer system would better handle data, or in the case of a VM, possibly a constraint unknown to Brillig.
 It is meant to be used generally for any case that an external system needs to interleave with a Noir program.
 This varies from printing, to setting data in a database.
 It requires a function name that is interpreted by the simulator context, a destination register to store the result, and an input register containing the input data.
 These can be either memory registers (i.e. pointers with a length) or value registers.